 Carlsbad, California & Winter Haven, Florida

-LegoLand isn’t just for kids, and a visit to either its California or Florida location during the winter means you picked the ideal time to go.
-Given the mild climates of both states, visiting the parks means you get to unleash your inner bricklayer without a bulky parka getting in the way.
-Both bring polar vibes to warmer climates, including a 30-foot Christmas tree made of, yup, LEGOs.
-If a mountain of colorful plastic doesn’t really excite you (you monster), then go for the nightly snowfall, especially if you don’t live in a place where winter means snow and gray skies 24/7.
-But even the most ardent Grinch—who's actually associated with a different theme park on this list, but bear with us—should consider winter a prime time to ride the rides and walk among the block cities: Both parks are open year round, ensuring that, even in the middle of February, everything will remain awesome.
+Given the mild climate of both states, visiting the LEGOLAND parks means you get to unleash your inner bricklayer without a bulky parka getting in the way.
+Both bring polar vibes to warmer climates with a Holiday Village Postal Service where you can send letters to LEGO Santa and 30-foot-tall Christmas trees made of, yep, LEGOs.
+If a mountain of colorful plastic isn’t enticing enough, then go for the 360-degree light show or nightly snowfall, especially if you don’t live in a place where winter means snow and gray skies 24/7.
+More for the kids, there’s also a holiday character crew that comprises LEGO Santa and LEGO Gingerbread, plus holiday shows.
+But even the most ardent Grinch—who's actually associated with a different theme park on this list, but bear with us—should consider winter a prime time to ride the rides (without standing in lines all day) and walk among the block cities.
+Both parks are open year-round, ensuring that, even in the middle of February, you’ll find entertainment.